bitshares/bitshares.github.io-old/_technologies/en/industrial-performance-and-scalability.md

 redirect_from:
     - /technology/high-performance-and-scalability/
 title: Industrial Performance and Scalability
-subtitle: Graphene is capable of 100,000 TPS
+subtitle: Graphene is capable of 100,000 TPS when we pay for the network to go with it.
 image: ../images/frontpage/icon-performance.svg
 priority: 2
 summary: >